AnkitBarik/planetMagFields/doc/index.rst

    \vec{B} = -\nabla V .

 Here, :math:`g_{lm}` and :math:`h_{lm}` are called the Gauss coefficients, usually defined on a planetary surface.
 They are the key to extrpolating the magnetic field of a planet anywhere in regions that are free of electrical currents.
 All the Gauss coefficients in the collected data are `Schmidt semi-normalized <https://adsabs.harvard.edu/full/2005GeoJI.160..487W>`_.
 Only the data for Earth uses a `Condon-Shortley phase <https://mathworld.wolfram.com/Condon-ShortleyPhase.html>`_, the others do not.
+Further details of the math are explained in the :ref:`Mathematics <secMath>` section.

 The prerequisites, installation and features are described in the pages below.
 However, for easy and quick visualization, skip ahead to the :ref:`Jupyter notebook <secjup>` section.

 Code contribution and reporting issues
 --------------------------------------